pixavier/sdl4snap/README.md

 ### Using PubSub architecture to support distributed messaging

 The scheme of processes communication is described in the classic SDL Forum [SDL-88 Tutorial](https://www.sdl-forum.org/sdl88tutorial/4.ProcessCommunication/4.1_Signal_input_queue.htm) SDL Tutorial.
-SDL4Snap *!* uses MQTT as the base mechanism to support distributed messaging.
+SDL4Snap *!* can use MQTT to support distributed messaging over a network.
 The [MQTT4Snap *!*](https://github.com/pixavier/mqtt4snap) extension has been used for this purpose.
 With SDL4Snap *!*, agents (blocks and processes) can run distributed among Snap *!* Internet connected browsers.

 ![Process communication](img/ProcessCommunication.png)